mzawadzki0/rftop/README.md

 # rftop

-A simple wrapper script for `rm -rf`.
-It displays a summary of file counts and sizes, as well as a single prompt for confirmation.
+A simple wrapper script for `rm -rf` which displays a summary of file counts and sizes, and asks for confirmation.

 # Prerequisites